andresgottlieb/nodio/README.md

 Nodio
 ======

-A NodeJS client for accessing the Podio API using the App authentication flow (https://developers.podio.com/authentication/app_auth).
+A node.js client for accessing the Podio API using the App authentication flow (https://developers.podio.com/authentication/app_auth).

 Usage
 -----